keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 In fact, a wide spectrum of interconnect simulators\ [@Schneider2009;
 @Tikir2009; @Hoefler2010; @Jo2015] have been developed each with different
 focus and aim.
-However, existing simulators mostly focused on static interconnects and few researches has been done to simulate dynamic and application-aware interconnects.
+However, existing simulators mostly focused on static interconnects and few researches have been done to simulate dynamic and application-aware interconnects.

 <!-- この論文でつくるシミュレータ -->
-In this paper, we design and develop a prototype of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of dynamic interconnects.
-Our proposed simulator takes a set of communication patterns of applications and a cluster configuration as its input and simulates the congestion in each link of the interconnect.
-To allow the simulation of dynamic and application-aware routing, routing modules can take communication patterns as their input and make routing decision based on the patterns.
-Also, the simulator is capable of running multiple jobs concurrently to reproduce a realistic HPC cluster environment.
+In this paper, we design and develop a prototype of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
+Our proposed simulator takes a set of communication patterns of applications and a cluster configuration as its input and simulates the congestion on each link of the interconnect.
+To allow the simulation of dynamic and application-aware interconnects, the routing module of the simulator accepts communication patterns as its input and dynamically makes routing decision based on the pattern.
+Also, the simulator is capable of concurrently running multiple jobs to reproduce a realistic HPC cluster environment.
 Job scheduling, node selection and process mapping are also simulated.
 This simulator is designed to be lightweight and fast to allow research and development based on trial and error.
-In addition to the simulator, we also design and develop a custom profiler to extract communication patterns from applications for use with our proposed simulator.
+In addition to the simulator, we also design and develop a custom profiler to extract communication patterns from applications for use in conjunction with our proposed simulator.

 <!-- この論文の貢献 -->
 The contributions of this paper are summarized as follows: